Functional Dry Needling in Physical Therapy

 Generally, the insertion of the needle is not felt.
 The local “twitch response” may provoke a brief pain sensation that has been described as tingling, aching, or a cramping sensation.
 Side effects vary among individuals.
 Typically, only mild muscle soreness or skin bruising can occur.

-Self pay 55 minute dry needling consultation and treatment 120$ cash or check
+Self pay 55 minute dry needling consultation and treatment 160$

 For more information please discuss with your physical therapist and check out these links: